nbagwan/SHIFTS/README.md

 -A, --ApexFilter	| Apex threshold, a simple integer input (example 10 0r 15 0r 8) for ignoring the PTM peaks which have less PSMs than specified number.
 It will help to avoid the background noise.
 However in cases of small experiments using 0 would be useful, as some good PTMs will be very low frequent
 -f, --FDRthreshold	| FDR filtration threshold.
 Example: 0.01 0r 0.05
--O, --OutPutname	| output folder name, specified name will be created in every experiment folder with all the results file -i, --isotopeCorrection	| it¥s True/false condition for isotopic correction.
+-O, --OutPutname	| output folder name, specified name will be created in every experiment folder with all the results file -i, --isotopeCorrection	| it¬¥s True/false condition for isotopic correction.
 0 for false and 1 for true.
 A simple isotopic correction to minimize misassignations of the correct monoisotopic peak of the precursor.
 When two PSM having the same sequence are encountered having a ?Mass difference within 1 ppm of the mass difference expected for either one or two 13C or one 34S, the ?Mass of the heaviest precursor is substituted by that of the lighest one

 example to commond line.

-**SHIFTS.exe ñP Path:\masterTable.txt -B 0.001 -X 0.22 -F Path:\gencode25.TargetDcoyConcat.fasta  -A 0 -f 0.01 -O SHIFTS-output -i 0**
+**SHIFTS.exe ‚ÄìP Path:\masterTable.txt -B 0.001 -X 0.22 -F Path:\gencode25.TargetDcoyConcat.fasta  -A 0 -f 0.01 -O SHIFTS-output -i 0**

 ### Output files
-file name	| explaintions
+file name	| description
 ------------| ------------
 "experimentName_TargetData_Calibration.txt" | This is the first file to be created by SHIFTS, will contain all the fraction from a experiment with the calibration error per fraction with recalibrated masses. from here to the final results this file will be used
 "GlobalFDR.txt"| This file will contain the global FDR Xcorr threshold for specified FDR in input parameter "-f"